 - Drag-and-drop form builder with no code needed

-- 3,000+ templates for surveys & forms
+- 3,000+ templates for surveys and forms

 - Logic jumps for branching paths

-- Multi-channel embedding & sharing
+- Multi-channel embedding and sharing

 Typeform Pros

-- Best-in-class UI and interactive experience
+- Best-in-class UI and interactive, conversational survey experience

-- Extremely easy to set up ideal for non-technical teams
+- Extremely easy to set up, ideal for non-technical teams

 - Large template library for fast deployment